 The “Reuse Programming with Feature Recognition” command allows you to use a machining cell template to run a recognition algorithm on your part and highlight the corresponding faces found.
 Then the machining operations from the machining template are inserted in your program using the recognized features.
 Imagine the significant time savings that can be realized from using this command on a part containing dozens of pockets!

-If you have any questions or would like to learn more about how to use the reuse functions in DELMIA 3DEXPERIENCE Machining, please contact us at (954) 442-5400 or submit an online inquiry.
+If you have any questions or would like to learn more about DELMIA 3DEXPERIENCE, please contact us at (954) 442-5400.
+You can also submit an online inquiry.